openforcefield/standards/docs/enhancement-proposals/off-ep-template.md

 describe the existing problem, who it affects, what it is trying to solve, and why.
 This section should explicitly address the scope of and key requirements for the proposed change.
+If the proposal is based around changes to software, this section should clearly indicate which package(s) would be changed.

 ## Usage and Impact